pengstem/GeminiIt/README.md

 1. Navigate to any webpage.
 2.  **To analyze selected text:** Highlight the text you want to process, then quickly press the `Alt` key twice.
 3.  **To analyze the whole page:** Ensure no text is selected, then quickly press the `Alt` key twice.
+4. A system notification should appear shortly indicating success or failure.
+5. If successful, the full response text from Gemini will be **copied to your clipboard**.
-4. A system notification should appear shortly with the response from Gemini.
-You can also check the extension's Service Worker console for detailed logs (find the extension on `chrome://extensions/` and click the "Service Worker" link).
+6. You can also check the extension's Service Worker console for detailed logs (find the extension on `chrome://extensions/` and click the "Service Worker" link).

 ## Development Notes

-*   The API response is currently shown via `chrome.notifications`.
-This could be enhanced to display in a popup or inject into the page.
+*   The API response is copied to the clipboard and shown via `chrome.notifications`.
+Display could be further enhanced (e.g., popup, page injection).
+*   User feedback during processing (before the API responds) could be added.
-*   Error handling is basic.
-More robust error reporting could be added.
+*   Error handling is improved slightly but could be more robust.
-*   Consider adding `safetySettings` and `generationConfig` to the API calls in `background.js` for more control over the output.
+*   Consider adding `safetySettings` and `generationConfig` to the API calls in `background.js` for more control.
+*   Consider adding options for model selection, prompt customization, etc.